TuukkaUimarihuhta/C-programs/README.md

 # C# programs

-This project has a NavigationView with different programs in it
+This project has a NavigationView That I will plan to add different programs into.